Table of Contents

 Each time you run an import, an action is created.
 You can view these actions by selecting Actions from the Model Settings tab.
 The previous imports into lists and modules have created one import action per list.
 You can combine these actions into a process that will run each action in the correct order.
 Name your actions following the naming conventions.
 Note, the source is included in the action name.

 Create one process that includes the imports.
 Name your process Load [List Name].
-Get the order right: Put the list imports first, starting with the top hierarchy level (numbered as 1) and working down then the module imports in any order.
+Make sure the order is correct: Put the list imports first, starting with the top hierarchy level (numbered as 1) and working down the module imports in any order.